vote/docs.voteamerica.org/docs/api/action.md

 ---

 # Action API

-​
-This API allows third-party partners to complete part of the voter registration flow via API.
+This API allows third-party partners to track the engagement of the voters via API.

 **This API is not available publicly.
 It is available to select partners who work closely with us to make sure their usage of the API is compliant**.
 If